miralkashiwagi/vscode-extension-pug-support/README.md

 # Pug Support - Advanced for VS Code

 This extension provides comprehensive, professional-grade language support for Pug (formerly Jade) files in Visual Studio Code.
-Inspired by the powerful features found in JetBrains IDEs' Pug/Jade plugins, this extension aims to bring a similar level of advanced functionality and developer experience to VS Code users working with Pug/Jade.
+Inspired by the powerful features found in JetBrains IDEs' Pug plugins, this extension aims to bring a similar level of advanced functionality and developer experience to VS Code users working with Pug.

 ## ✨ Key Features

-This extension offers a rich set of features to enhance your Pug/Jade development workflow:
+This extension offers a rich set of features to enhance your Pug development workflow:

 ### 🎨 Enhanced Language Support
-*   **Advanced Syntax Highlighting**: Accurate and detailed syntax highlighting for both `.pug` and `.jade` files, including robust support for interpolations.
+*   **Advanced Syntax Highlighting**: Accurate and detailed syntax highlighting for both `.pug` files, including robust support for interpolations.
 *   **Intelligent Code Completion**: Context-aware autocompletion for Pug keywords, HTML tags, CSS class names (based on project files), and defined mixins.
 *   **Rich Hover Information**: Display detailed documentation and examples for Pug constructs on hover.
 *   **Smart Snippets**: A collection of useful code snippets for common Pug patterns and HTML structures, accelerating development (`package.json` lists over 15 built-in snippets).